fukutan-org/FrameCamera/README.md

 # FrameCamera

-It be able to Use camera2 API easily.
+Wrapper library of camera2 api to use easily.

 ## Description

-Wrapper library of camera2 api to use easily.
+Are you looking for a lightweight camera library that you can use in your application?
+We recommend this library.
+Be able to make picture with frame and support clipping of photo.

-## Feature(will add soon...)
+## Feature

-make picture with frame and decoration. support switching camera direction for front and back.
+* make picture with frame and decoration.
+* support switching camera direction for front and back.
-Touch focus, auto focus, continuous shooting.
+* Touch focus, auto focus, continuous shooting.
+* File explorer

+(above is not creat yet but will add soon...maybe)

 ## usage